Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 \subsection{Switched systems modeling framework}

 A switched system is a particular case of a hybrid system characterized by a family of subsystems and a rule that governs switching among them.
 It can be expressed as:

-where \( \sigma(t) \in \mathcal{Q} = \{1, 2, \ldots, N\} \) is the switching signal selecting the active mode at time \( t \), and \( f_i(\cdot) \) defines the dynamics of each subsystem.
+where \( \sigma(t) \in \mathcal{Q} = \{1, 2, \ldots, N\} \) is the switching signal selecting the active mode at time \( t \), and \( f_i(\cdot) \) defines the dynamics of the $i$th subsystem.
 Each mode may correspond to distinct converter controls, operating states (e.g., islanding or grid-following), or resource management logic, such as battery charging or generator dispatch.

-A central challenge in such systems is understanding how frequent mode transitions—triggered by protection schemes, control logic, or renewable intermittency impact overall system stability.
+A central challenge in such systems is understanding how frequent mode transitions triggered by protection schemes, control logic, or renewable intermittency impact overall system stability.
 As shown in \cite{liberzon1999stability, zhai2007note}, the properties of the switching signal, such as dwell time or mode sequences, critically influence the system's behavior.

 To account for all possible trajectories induced by switching events in a large network, \eqref{eq:switched} can be rewritten in the framework of differential inclusion.
 Using \eqref{eq:Dataset}, we have \cite{goebel2012hybrid}: